rohit40522/E-COMMERCE/README.md

 ├── .gitignore                         # Files and folders to ignore in Git
 ├── package.json                       # Project-level dependencies and scripts
 └── README.md                          # Project documentation

-$ gitignore                         # Files and folders to ignore in Git
-├── package.json                       # Project-level dependencies and scripts
-└── README.md